Pranaykamthe/Online-Jewellery-Store/Readme.txt

-How to run the Jewelery Shop Management System (JSMS) Project
+How to run the Online Jewellery Store Project

 1. Download the  zip file